 Assuming Discounts Apply Automatically

-Councils won’t know your property’s empty unless you tell them.
+Councils won’t know your property is empty unless you tell them.
 You must:

-Without this, you’ll be billed at the full rate.
+Without this, you’ll be billed at the full rate – and could miss out on exemptions you’re entitled to.

 What Happens If You Don’t Pay Council Tax on an Empty Property?